ctf-wiki/ctf-wiki/docs/pwn/linux/glibc-heap/implementation/malloc.md

 In general, we will use the malloc function to apply for a block of memory, but when we look closely at the source implementation of glibc, there is actually no malloc function.
 In fact, the function actually calls the \_\_libc_malloc function.
 Why not just write a malloc function directly, because sometimes we may need different names.
 In addition, the __libc_malloc function is simply used to simply wrap the _int_malloc function. \_int_malloc is the core of the application memory block.
-Let&#39;s take a closer look at the specific implementation.
+Let's take a closer look at the specific implementation.

 This function first checks if there is a hook function (__malloc_hook) for the memory allocation function.
 This is mainly used for user-defined heap allocation functions, which is convenient for users to quickly modify and evaluate the allocation function.
 It should be noted here that the ** user-applied byte becomes an unsigned integer** once it enters the application memory function.